tannatsri/Eventor/README.md

 ## Eventor
-Portal for ABES EC students to get updated about campus events and competitions.
+Portal for ABESEC students to get updated about campus events and competitions.

 ## Phase
-Project is in intial forntend development phase (designing and layout)<br>
+Project is in intial frontend development phase (designing and layout)<br>
 We will start Backend development soon with NodeJS server and Mongo DB as data base.

 ## Issues